vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-build-api.md

 [{"id":1,"name":"Keyboard","price":29.99,"count":76},{"id":2,"name":"Mouse","price":19.99,"count":43},{"id":3,"name":"Monitor","price":79.99,"count":7},{"id":4,"name":"PC","price":749.99,"count":2},{"id":5,"name":"Headphones","price":19.99,"count":14}]
 ```

 Congratulations!
 You’ve just built your first REST endpoint using Spring Boot!
 There’s a few more to implement, but luckily you’ll see the more complicated endpoints aren’t much harder than this one.
 Next, take a look at the `GET /items/{id}` endpoint.
-This endpoint will return a single item if it exists, or a `404` if it does not exists.
+This endpoint will return a single item if it exists, or a `404` if it does not exist.

 ```java
 @GetMapping("/items/{id}")